-When is the right time for severe aortic stenosis treatment?
+When is the right time for heart valve failure treatment?

 It is understandable to want to wait for just the right time, but it is important to note that it doesn't exist.
-If you have severe aortic stenosis and are experiencing symptoms, the time is now.
+If you have heart valve failure and are experiencing symptoms, the time is now.
 Don't wait.
 Be an active participant in your heart health and ask your doctor about your treatment options at your next appointment.

 The American College of Cardiology and the American Heart Association recommend that patients receive treatment as soon as they are diagnosed with severe aortic stenosis and start to experience symptoms.1

-What are the symptoms of severe aortic stenosis?
+What are the symptoms of heart valve failure?

-Mild to moderate aortic stenosis often causes no outward symptoms.
+Mild to moderate aortic stenosis (heart valve disease) often causes no outward symptoms.
 However, as the disease progresses, you may begin to feel symptoms.
+Once symptoms appear heart valve failure can be deadly if untreated.
 That’s why it is important that you talk to your doctor about any new or worsening symptoms, including changes in your daily activities.
-These symptoms may not be due to aging, but rather severe aortic stenosis.
+These symptoms may not be due to aging, but rather heart valve failure.